Tutorial

 --strict

 Also run Layer 2: bidsschematools structural validation.
-Adds path-shape checks against the BIDS spec and is slower on large trees.
+Adds path-shape checks and is slower on large trees.

 --strict-warn

 Treat warnings as errors for the exit code.
-By default the command exits with status 1 only when there is at least one error; with this flag, any warning also fails the run.
+By default the command exits non-zero only when there is at least one error.

 --html

-In addition to the JSON report, write a self-contained HTML report at <bids_root>/.bidsmgr/validation_report.html.
-Inline CSS, no external assets, safe to share or archive.
-Issues are colour-coded green / amber / red and grouped by scope (dataset / folder / file).
+In addition to the JSON report, write a self-contained HTML report at .bidsmgr/validation_report.html.
+Inline CSS, safe to share or archive.
+Issues are colour-coded and grouped by scope (dataset / folder / file).

 --no-report